-Overview: Looking for a new adventure?
-Want to develop your leadership skills?
-Interested in having fun while building meaningful 21st Century employment skills?
-As a Leader-in-Training, you will go beyond experiencing camp activities to learning how to share what you love with younger campers.
-Through a series of structured and sequential challenges, LITs work to improve their leadership, communication, planning, problem-solving, collaboration, productivity, and conflict resolution skills.
-To build your grit and resiliency, what we call a Growth Mindset, LITs are challenged each day, given opportunities to lead on their own, and are provided with a space to succeed (and fail) in a safe and supportive environment.
+Overview: As a Leader-in-Training, you will go beyond experiencing camp activities to learning how to share what you love with younger campers, all while building meaningful 21st century employment skills.
+LIT’s work to improve their leadership, communication, planning, problem-solving, collaboration, productivity, and conflict resolution skills.
+You will be given opportunities to lead on your own and to develop what we call a Growth Mindset.
+Structured challenges provide LIT’s with a chance to succeed (and fail) in a safe and supportive environment.

-Being an LIT will require four essential commitments:
+LIT applicants should have these four essential commitments:

 - Desire to better understand your strengths, your passions, and your voice as a leader.